2013 Mumbai Monsoon; please click on this link for => HIGH TIDE DAYS AND RAINFALL LEVELS IN MUMBAI IN 2013.

 Low Lying Areas in Mumbai That Get Flooded

 BMC has identified 213 low-lying areas which usually get flooded.
 Of the 213, 80 are in the city, 70 in the Eastern suburbs and 63 in the Western suburb.
-186 pumps are installed in many of these areas to get rid of accumulated rain water.
-BMC also operates two major pumping stations at Haji Ali and Irla (Juhu).
+Pumps are installed in many of these areas to get rid of accumulated rain water.

 Flood prone areas in Mumbai and general trouble spots in the rain are: